lilaq-project/lilaq-project.github.io/docs/tutorials/07-marks.md

 There are two ways to specify a mark
 - Either by fetching a mark directly from `lq.marks`, e.g., `lq.marks.star`.
 Some marks have additional parameters that can be set here, e.g., `lq.marks.star.with(n: 6)`.
 - Or as a `string` with a mark name from `lq.marks`.
+- In addition, all parameters that take a mark also accept `none` to remove the mark altogether.
 The available names are also shown in the table below.